yilmazderin/yilmazderin/README.md

 AI & Machine Learning Enthusiast | Software Engineering Student
 ----------------------------

 In my fourth year at Western University, I've channeled my passion for Software Engineering towards the evolving realms of Machine Learning and AI.
-Delving deep into algorithms, data processing, and predictive modeling, I aim to leverage these technologies for full-stack development solutions.
+With a keen interest in algorithms, data processing, and predictive modeling, I aim to leverage these technologies in creating innovative full-stack development solutions.

 * 🌍  I'm based in Windsor, ON
 * 🧠  Currently diving deep into AI-driven solutions using Python's vast array of libraries.